 City of Westminster Projects

 Marconi House is one of the many heritage schemes for private and commercial clients Patalab has delivered in the City of Westminster.
-Further Westminster residential projects include Knightsbridge House, Clifton Hill House and Chandos Street.
+Further Westminster residential projects include Marylebone Mews House, 55 Grosvenor Street, 66 St James’ Street, Clifton Hill House and Chandos Street.